BootcampersCollective/bcc-calendar/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Bootcampers Collective
+* The AngularJS people for building such a useful framework